-This new prison will house 350 more inmates and is expected to use about half the amount of energy to operate.
+This new prison houses 350 more inmates than possible in the previous facility and will use about half the amount of energy to operate.

 “They’re using every efficiency that is available to make it effective in providing security and also as economical to operate as possible,” Iowa Board of Corrections member Charles Larson said in The Hawk Eye.

 The eight-building campus includes three housing units, as well as facilities for medical treatment, mental health, food services, laundry, prison industries, offender activities and a new administration building.

 Evidence-based practices drawing on the state’s extensive experience in offender treatment guided the team’s programming and design decisions, creating a secure campus that enables staff to positively impact the behavior of offenders.